happy-tcu/bakame-ai/replit.md

 - **Traction Metrics**: Prominently displayed real numbers from current operations across Rwanda
 - **Strategic Priorities**: Added concrete, measurable goals (100 schools by Dec 2025, $500K ARR Q4 2025, 30% cost reduction, 3 countries by 2026)
 - **Company Timeline**: Added milestone-based journey section from founding through planned 2026 expansion
+- **Features Section Redesign (November 18, 2025)**: Completely revamped the "Features & Integrations" section for better clarity and branding:
+  - Changed headline from "Features & Integrations" to "AI-Powered Learning Tools" with gradient styling
+  - Fixed grammar in subtitle: changed to "master the English language" from "gain the command of English Language"
+  - Expanded all feature descriptions from 3-4 words to detailed 1-2 sentence explanations showing student benefits
+  - Replaced bright colored gradient backgrounds (500 shades) with muted colors (700 shades) for a more professional appearance
+  - Replaced colored square icon backgrounds with Bakame transparent logo (icon-white.png) for consistent branding
+  - Added subtle opacity transitions on logo (30% to 50% on hover) and feature-specific icons
+  - Changed grid from 4 columns to 3 columns for better readability and card spacing
+  - Removed inaccurate student count claims from meta tags in index.html